 First things first, you need the recipe.
-Making these waffles from scratch isn’t very hard, but if you’re feeling lazy, you can order a Swedish pancake/waffle mix online.
+Making these waffles from scratch isn’t very hard, but if you’re feeling lazy, you can order a Swedish pancake/waffle mix on Amazon.

 If you prefer to make it from scratch, see below: